Labonneguigue/Labonneguigue.github.io/_posts/2018-10-10-Building-A-Self-Driving-RC-Car.md

     image: ./images/sakura_outdoor.jpg
 ---

-A little while ago, I decided to build my own self driving car.
-Before going for the regular human sized car, I wanted to make sure I was able to achieve it on a small scale version, hence the RC Car choice.
+A little while ago, I decided to build my own self-driving car.
+Before going for the regular human-sized car, I wanted to make sure I was able to achieve it on a small scale version, hence the RC Car choice.
 I going to share with you how I managed to do that.

 ## Hardware Assembly